Darkspirit/servo/docs/HACKING_QUICKSTART.md

 ./mach build -d
 ```

-*Note: on Mac, you might run into an SSL issue while compiling.
-You'll find a solution to this problem [here](https://github.com/sfackler/rust-openssl/issues/255).*

 The `-d` option means "debug build".
 You can also build with the `-r` option which means "release build".
 Building with `-d` will allow you to use a debugger (lldb).
 A `-r` build is more performant.
 Release builds are slower to build.

 You can use and build a release build and a debug build in parallel.